kubeshop/testkube-docs/docs/articles/vault-install.md

 - Private certificate authority (CA) certificate

-To keep this guide simple we will have one service account for both components of the control plane, enterprise API and worker service, which will need to have access to the Vault secrets, but to enforce least privilege one could create individual service accounts and policies for each component.
+To keep this guide simple we will have one service account for both components of the control plane (enterprise API and worker service) which will need to have access to the Vault secrets, but to enforce least privilege one could create individual service accounts and policies for each component.